guzzle/RingPHP/docs/futures.rst

 Guzzle-Ring uses hybrid of futures and promises to provide a consistent API that can be used for both blocking and non-blocking consumers.
 Futures represent a computation that may have not yet completed.
-When a future is used, or *dereferenced*, the future will either return the completed result or block until the result is ready.
+When a future is used, or *dereferenced* using the ``wait()`` method, the future will either return the completed result or block until the result is ready.
 Subsequent calls to dereference a future will returned the previously completed result.
 Futures can be cancelled, which stop the computation if possible.

 .. code-block:: php